 About a month ago, Kim and I ventured into the giddy world of candle making.
 So much fun, as it takes me back to primary school, when we used sand and old cardboard milk carton to pour molten wax into, to make candles.
+So during this post, I am going to show you the process of making soy wax candles.

 Kim bought a kit on-line which consisted of 2kg of soy wax, about 50 wicks and metal thingies and some colour discs.
 We had saved lots of salsa jars which were just perfect for holding our candles.
 Nothing quite like reusing stuff that most people would probably throw away or hopefully recycle.